fablabcb/citrad/Software/sensor/README.md

 1. Put the SD card into the sensor.
 2. Connect the Teensy via USB to your computer.
 3. Run `make deploy` (you can also run `make deployNoBuild` if you already build and did not make any changes to the code).
+If you get an error while programming the Teensy, simply try to run the command again.
 4. Press the button on the Teensy as the instructions on the screen tell you.

 The sensor will automatically restart and begin recording data.

 ## Real Time Clock (RTC)

-Connect the Teensy to your computer and run:
+Make sure the coin cell is on (Off->On), connect the running Teensy to your computer and run:

 ```
 date -u +T%s > /dev/ttyACM0
 ```

-The command sends the letter "T" followed by the current linux time to the Teensy.
-Replace `ttyACM0` with your serial device name.
+The command sends the letter "T" followed by the current Linux time (in UTC) to the Teensy.
+Replace `ttyACM0` with your serial device name (should not be required in most cases).

-The Real Time Clock needs to be set again after changing the coin cell (do that when you recognize the files on the SD cards have outdated timestamps)
+The Real Time Clock needs to be set again after changing the coin cell (do that when you recognize the files on the SD cards have outdated timestamps).

 # Getting data from the sensor